circleci/circleci-docs/jekyll/_cci2/language-python.md

 ### Run test suites

 ### Deploy the application

-First, specify a `jobs` key.
-Each job represents a phase in your Build-Test-Deploy (BTD) process.
-The sample app only needs a `build` job, so all other configuration will be nested under that key.

 Specify a working directory and container images for this build in `docker` section: